sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/readme.txt

 4. Variability_table.xlsx
 	This contains the ratios that the code uses to create the variable inflow files.
 Column one is year, column two if a ratio relative to the 	baseline (12.95 MAF) of natural flow to Lake Powell.

+5. HydrologyScenarios.xlsx
+	This contains various hydrology ensembles and traces.

 ## Directions to use the Hydrology Outputs in CRSS Model